 Fig.~\ref{fig:VSF_radii} shows also that for smaller radii the change in VSF slope occurs at smaller separations.
-This trend is further explored in the bottom panels, which plots the VSF as a function of separation normalized by shell radius.
-The change in slope in the VSF occurs at a separation which is comparable to the radius, indicating that the driving scale in inflow-driven turbulence is the shell radius as argues in section~\ref{sec:VSF analytic}.
+This trend is further explored in the bottom panels, which plots the VSF as a function of the separation normalized by the radius of the shell.
+The change in slope in the VSF occurs at a separation that is comparable to the radius, indicating that the driving scale in inflow-driven turbulence is indeed the shell radius, as argued in section~\ref{sec:VSF analytic}.

-Fig.~\ref{fig:VSF_radii} further show that the slopes of the VSFs below the break tend to be steeper at large radii than at small radii, in all three simulations.
+Fig.~\ref{fig:VSF_radii} further shows that the slopes of the VSFs below the break tend to be steeper at large radii than at small radii, in all three simulations.
 This trend is explored in Figure~\ref{fig:slope_radial_profile} which plots the slopes of the broken power-law fits versus radius, at the same snapshots and simulations used in Fig.~\ref{fig:VSF_radii} .
-In all three simulations and radii the power law indices have values between $0$ and $1$, implying that turbulent velocity increases with scale.
-At $r<R_{\rm sonic}$ where the turbulence is supersonic the power law indexes have a value of $0.4-0.6$, similar to the Burgers power law index of $0.5$ expected in supersonic turbulence.
+In all three simulations and radii the power law indices have values between $0$ and $1$, implying that the turbulent velocity increases with scale.
+At $r<R_{\rm sonic}$ where the turbulence is supersonic, the power law indices have a value of $0.4-0.6$, similar to the Burgers power law index of $0.5$ expected in supersonic turbulence.
 At $r>R_{\rm sonic}$ where the turbulence is subsonic, power law indices are higher than in the supersonic case, reaching $0.7-0.8$.
-These values are also higher than the Kolmogorov index of $1/3$ expected in 3D subsonic turbulence without a gravitational field.
+These values are also higher than the Kolmogorov index of $1/3$ expected in homogeneous subsonic turbulence.